open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/http-metrics.md

 [HTTP request line]: https://tools.ietf.org/html/rfc7230#section-3.1.1

-Many REST APIs encode parameters into URI path, e.g. `/api/users/123` where `123` is a user id, which creates high cardinality value space not suitable for labels on metric events.
+Many REST APIs encode parameters into the URI path, e.g. `/api/users/123` where `123` is a user id, which creates high cardinality value space not suitable for labels on metric events.
 In case of HTTP servers, these endpoints are often mapped by the server frameworks to more concise _HTTP routes_, e.g. `/api/users/{user_id}`, which are